sarocu/character-api/README.md

 ### Fargate
 In production, the API is hosted in a Docker container on AWS Fargate - a service for abstracting EC2 management away from using the container service.
 A cluster of containers using the Docker image is managed by AWS according to load (each container gets a set memory and CPU credit limit) as defined by a task definition.

 In addition to specifying memory and CPU limits, the task definition is used to pass environment variables to the Docker container and the specify the startup of the container using Docker commands and entrypoints.
-For the Weather service, specify the entrypoint as:
+For the API service, specify the entrypoint as:
 ```bash
 sh,-c
 ```